MaastrichtU-IDS/translator-openpredict/README.md

 ### Reset your local OpenPredict data :x:

+You can easily reset the data of your local OpenPredict deployment (virtuoso, features and models, stored in `data/`)

-Use the `reset_openpredict.sh` script to delete the folders where the OpenPredict API and Virtuoso data are stored (in `data/virtuoso` and `data/openpredict`)
+Use the `reset_openpredict.sh` script to delete the folders where the OpenPredict API and Virtuoso data are stored

 ```bash
 ./reset_openpredict.sh